btozer/gmg/gmg.md

 ``GMG`` is an open-source Python package primarily intended as an interactive, user-friendly two-dimensional geophysical forward modelling GUI that resolves all of the draw-backs listed above.
-Both gravity and magnetic anomalies can be computed along a 2D profile consisting of subsurface bodies defined as any number of 2D polygons.
+Both gravity and magnetic anomalies can be computed along a 2D profile consisting of subsurface bodies defined as any number of 2D polygons.
 Moreover, functions for displaying complementary data within the modelling environment, such as exploration well logs and seismic data, are provided. ``GMG`` has been designed with a minimalist